 In 2016 he became the race engineer for Plans Motorsport, who shortly thereafter took over the running of the Team BRIT cars.
-In 2018 Al moved to Team BRIT full time as engineering director.
+In 2018 Al moved to Team BRIT full time, initially as race engineer and then engineering director.

-He lives by the sea with the best dog in the world and spends most of his spare time with his two sons, his partner Lisa, scuba diving, and riding motorbikes.
+He lives by the sea with the best dog in the world and spends most of his time away from racing with his two sons, wreck diving, and riding anything on two wheels.